KaiShunOleander/ansible-ksw-02/README.md

 Requirements
 ------------

-- This setup requires three Ubuntu servers with a minimal of 2 cpu's each and 4 Gb memory.
+- This setup requires three Ubuntu servers.
 The name of these servers are listed in the `infrastructure.cnf` file.
+The following setup has been used for this configuration making use of Oracle VirtualBox.
+  - os-asset , 2 core, 3 GB Mem, 120 GB disk
+  - os-login , 1 core, 1 GB Mem,  16 GB disk
+  - os-region, 1 core, 4 Gb Mem,  60 GB disk
+  - os-backup, 1 core, 1 Gb Mem, 100 GB disk

 - The servers need to have python installed, and `/usr/bin/phython3` available

 Configuration
 ------------
 - The grid is configured by setting the variables in `group_vars/all.yml`
+- You need to configure personal information such as usernames and passwords in the folder ~/.vars/opensim/ ( See roles/simulator/tasks/variables.yml )
 - The asset server will run a mysql database.
 The database and the system account for the grid administrator are configured by setting the variables in `group_vars/robust/all.yml`